TheAldas/EzCNC/README.md

 # EzCNC
- New cnc/laser engraver firmware from scratch with cmsis rtos v2
+ New cnc/laser engraver firmware from scratch with cmsis rtos v2 It uses usb and cmsis rtos v2 middleware provided by the stm32cubeide

 The project was started fairly recently so currently the code is very experimental - acceleration, endstops and abort function aren't implemented.
 A lot of mcode and gcode aren't implement also.